chiranthancv95/END_Course_Assignment/CapStone/README.md

 ### **Loss Function** -

-For loss function, it was found out that the CrossEntropyLoss is the best for this kind of problems.
-Although, we need to try CTCLoss function yet.
+For loss function, it was found out that the CrossEntropyLoss is the best for this kind of problems after trying out NLLloss, KLDIVLOSS loss functions.

 ### **Evaluation Metrics** -
 **BLEU Score**